kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 Calculate Scores
 ----------------

 Polygenic risk scores can be calculated directly through the command-line or through the interactive menu.
-Using just the required parameters, the CLI will calculate risk scores for all studies in our database for each individual in the input file.
+Using just the required parameters, the CLI will calculate risk scores for all studies in the database for each individual in the input file.
 Additional parameters will filter studies to be included in the calculation.

 Examples
 ========

-Run the calculator on all studies in our database:
+Run the calculator on all studies in the database:

 .. code-block:: bash